- 1982: University of Chicago 1818 text edition

 Overview

-Frankenstein is Mary Shelley’s Gothic novel about Victor Frankenstein, a gifted young scientist who makes a living being and then recoils from the life he has created.
-It isn’t mainly a book about lightning, bolts, or a mute brute.
-It’s about abandonment, ambition, education, revenge, and the terrible question of what a maker owes to what he makes.
+Frankenstein is Mary Shelley’s Gothic novel about Victor Frankenstein, a gifted young scientist who makes a living being and then recoils from it.
+It is not mainly a book about lightning, bolts, or a mute brute.
+It is about being left alone, wanting too much, learning pain, seeking revenge, and asking what a maker owes to what he makes.

-The story comes through nested voices, moving from Walton’s Arctic letters to Victor’s confession and the creature’s own account of learning the world from the outside.
+The story comes through several voices.
+It moves from Walton’s Arctic letters to Victor’s confession, then to the creature’s own story of learning the world from the outside.
 That structure matters.
-The creature is frightening, but he’s also articulate, lonely, and wounded; Victor is brilliant, but his horror keeps curdling into evasion.
-The book’s real pressure comes from watching both of them explain themselves while the damage spreads.
+The creature is frightening, but he can also speak clearly, feel loneliness, and feel pain.
+Victor is brilliant, but his horror keeps turning into flight.
+The book’s real tension comes from watching both of them explain themselves while the damage spreads.

-Most readers will find it more readable than its reputation suggests, though the prose is still early nineteenth-century Romantic: intense, formal, and fond of moral argument.
-Read it when you want a compact classic whose monster is less a jump scare than a mirror held uncomfortably close.
+Most readers will find it easier than its reputation suggests.
+Still, the prose is early nineteenth-century Romantic: intense, formal, and full of moral argument.
+Read it when you want a compact classic whose monster is less a jump scare than a mirror held too close.

 Is This Book for You?